-- Essay (Tell the Foundation about yourself and why the Foundation should invest in your future). - Transcript(s) - Two recommendations from people not related to you.
-(One recommendation should come from a teacher, or professor if you are currently in high school or college). - Student Aid Report (SAR) from FAFSA that shows your Expected Family Contribution (EFC).
+- Short Answer Questions (Tell the Foundation about yourself and why the Foundation should invest in your future). - Transcript(s) - One recommendation from people not related to you.
+(Recommendation should come from a teacher, or professor if you are currently in high school or college). - Student Aid Report (SAR) from FAFSA that shows your Expected Family Contribution (EFC).